mighdoll/tys/README.md

 use .js configuration files.

-See [gulptys] for an example. (gulp supports .ts config files on its own, but the gulptys wrapper is faster.)
+See [gulptys] for an example. (gulp supports .ts config files on its own, but the gulptys wrapper is 4x faster.)

-See [config-file-ts](https://github.com/mighdoll/config-file-ts) to integrate TypeScript config files into tools you write.
+See [config-file-ts](https://github.com/mighdoll/config-file-ts) to integrate caching TypeScript config files into tools you write.

 ## Install
 ```bash